vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 **[Whitepaper: Automated cross margining ↗](https://vega.xyz/papers/vega-protocol-whitepaper.pdf#page21)** - Section 6 of the protocol whitepaper.
 :::

-### Margin requirements
+## Margin requirements
 The Vega protocol calculates margin levels, which are used to determine when a trader has the right amount, too much, or not enough margin set aside to support their position(s).

-The margin levels try to ensure that a trader does not enter a trade that will immediately need to be closed out.
+The margin levels try to ensure that a trader does not enter a trade that will be closed out immediately.

 Not all levels are relevant to both margin methods.

 The margin levels for active positions are:

-* maintenance margin - relevant for cross and isolated margin
+* [maintenance margin](#margin-level-maintenance) - relevant for cross and isolated margin
-* initial margin - relevant for cross and isolated margin
+* [initial margin](#margin-level-initial) - relevant for cross and isolated margin
-* search level - only for cross margin
+* [search level](#margin-level-searching-for-collateral---cross-only) - only for cross margin
-* collateral release level - only for cross margin
+* [collateral release level](#margin-level-releasing-collateral---cross-only) - only for cross margin

 Margin level for a potential position using isolated margin:

-* order margin - only for isolated margin
+* [order margin](#margin-level-order---isolated-only) - only for isolated margin

 The maintenance margin (minimum amount needed to keep a position open) is derived from the market's risk model and includes some slippage calculations.
 This is applicable to positions using either margin mode.

 All other margin levels are based on the maintenance margin level.

 ### Margin level: Maintenance
 Throughout the life of an open position, there is a minimum required amount to keep a position open, even through probable adverse market conditions, called the maintenance margin.

 This minimum margin amount is calculated for positions using both cross margining and isolated margin.

 The amount required for your maintenance margin is derived from the market's risk model.
 Specifically, it's based on a risk measure called the expected shortfall, used to evaluate the market risk of the position and any open orders.